GambitBSM/GambitBSM.github.io/content/en/documentation/help/support.md

 To automatically receive information of GAMBIT releases and other news you can join a low volume [email list](https://www.hepforge.org/lists/listinfo/gambit-announce).

 ### Contact
 Questions on specific parts of the GAMBIT framework should be directed to the persons responsible for the individual bits.
-Currently these are:
+These are listed below.
+If you have GAMBIT software related questions that do not fit into the GitHub issues page given above, and you do not know who is responsile for the relevant part of the software, you can send an email to the <a href="mailto:gambit@projects.hepforge.org">GAMBIT community</a>.

 | Bit           | Responsible | Email |
 |---|---|---|